richard-nair/hello-world/README.md

 # hello-world
-This is the repository from the tutorial.
+This is the repository from the hello-world tutorial.